 value derived by interrogating either the active local or remote

-to identify the corresponding network interface names used by
+identify the corresponding network interface names used by the

 the setup_ntop script, it will generate the